The history of the Folkwang

 The new Folkwang Library is inaugurated on Campus Warden in September 2012; the new building was made possible thanks to the support of Alfred Krupp von Bohlen and the Halfback Foundation.
 As a result, Folkwang now possesses one of the largest musicological collections in Germany More information

 What the future will bring:

-_New Design location: The new construction will be located on the grounds of the World Heritage Site Zeche Zollverein.
+_New Design campus: The new construction will be located on the grounds of the World Heritage Site Zeche Zollverein.

-_New Bochum location: The Folkwang Dance Center, currently located at the former Thuermersaal, will move their teaching centre to the Bochum location.
+_New Bochum campus: The Folkwang Dance Center, currently located at the former Thuermersaal, will move their teaching centre to the Bochum location.

 Maiken-Ilke Gross / January 2013